Determining the bubble nucleation efficiency of low-energy nuclear recoils in superheated C$_3$F$_8$ dark matter detectors: Constraints on bubble nucleation efficiency for nuclear recoils

 \subsection{Results}

-The best-fit nucleation efficiency curves and their 1$\sigma$ error bands are shown in Fig.~\ref{fig:efficiency}.
-The error bands were approximated to be the bounds of the parameter space where $\log \mathcal{L} \geq \mathrm{max} \left \{ \log\mathcal{L}\right \} - \frac{1}{2}$ (implicitly profiling over all other parameters) for the purpose of convenient visualization.
-These results are consistent with those used in \cite{pico60_v2,pico60_v3}; the WIMP exclusion limits in \cite{pico60_v3} follow a dedicated fast burn-in on WIMP sensitivity, as described in Appendix A. The goodness-of-fit for these results can be seen in Fig.~\ref{multiplicity} (showing predicted vs observed bubble rates in calibration data) and Fig.~\ref{fig:nuisance} (showing posterior constraints on nuisance parameters).
-Notably, while the fluorine curve turns on near the Seitz threshold at both fenceposts, all nucleation efficiency curves deviate significantly from the Seitz threshold at high nucleation probability and have non-trivial shapes that are not readily comparable to standard functional forms such as a sigmoid or exponential function.
-It is also worth noting that the carbon bubble nucleation threshold is significantly higher than the fluorine threshold, as expected --- the by-hand constraint enforcing that relation has almost no impact on the result.
+The model was fit to the data using an iterative Markov chain Monte Carlo approach to perform the maximum likelihood fit.
+This novel method allowed for efficient exploration of the high-dimensional likelihood function, and is described in Appendix A. The best-fit nucleation efficiency curves and their 1$\sigma$ error bands are shown in Fig.~\ref{fig:efficiency}.
+The error bands were approximated to be the bounds of the parameter space where $\log \mathcal{L} \geq \mathrm{max} \left \{ \log\mathcal{L}\right \} - \frac{1}{2}$ (implicitly profiling over all other parameters) for convenient visualization.
+These results are consistent with those used in \cite{pico60_v2,pico60_v3}.
+A comparison between these results and the data can be seen in Fig.~\ref{multiplicity} (showing predicted vs observed bubble rates in calibration data) and Fig.~\ref{fig:nuisance} (showing posterior constraints on nuisance parameters).
+Notably, while the fluorine curve turns on near the Seitz threshold at both fenceposts, all nucleation efficiency curves deviate significantly from the Seitz threshold at high nucleation probability and have nontrivial shapes that are not readily comparable to standard functional forms such as a sigmoid or exponential function.
+It is also worth noting that the carbon bubble nucleation threshold is significantly higher than the fluorine threshold, as expected -- the by-hand constraint enforcing that relation has almost no impact on the result.
 The fluorine efficiency curves do tend to have smaller uncertainty bands than carbon, primarily because a greater proportion of the bubbles produced in the calibration experiments, particularly at low recoil energy, are created from recoils with fluorine.